cosmic-elevator/vsi/README.md

-**I'm currently maintaining this project, so it would not run properly now.**

 # VSI

+### This project is a fork of kdelwat's project, I fixed some bugs and made some changes to work properly on newer vsi page.

 *Very Short Introduction* is a series of books from Oxford University Press that are available via a subscription service.
 However, since these books are only available in HTML, this program converts them to Kindle-compatible ebooks for easier reading.

 **You must have a valid VSI subscription through your institution to use this program.
 Generated books are for personal use only.**

 ## Installation
-1. `go get github.com/kdelwat/vsi`
+1. `go get github.com/cosmic_elevator/vsi`

 ## Usage

 1. Create a new directory for the book you are creating (e.g. "VSI Weather")
 2. Download each chapter of the book as HTML (complete webpage).
 This step can't be automated as a subscription log-in is required.
-It doesn't matter what the chapter files are named, as long as they end in `.html`, and are in order (this will occur by default thanks to the website URLs).
+You should add a number sequentially to preserve the order of your files.
 Your directory should look like this:

 ```
 1. Introduction - Very Short Introductions_files